This website provides information for general purposes only.Read our full disclaimer

 A regulated Portuguese fund is not automatically suitable for a Golden Visa file.

-AIMA's current ARI fund route refers to at least EUR 500,000 into units in non-real-estate collective investment undertakings constituted under Portuguese law, with maturity of at least five years at the moment of investment and at least 60% invested in Portuguese-headquartered commercial companies.
+AIMA's current ARI page and fund-route checklist refer to at least EUR 500,000 into units in non-real-estate collective investment undertakings constituted under Portuguese law, with maturity of at least five years at the moment of investment and at least 60% invested in Portuguese-headquartered commercial companies.

 Ask: